Point Cloud Conversion to 3D Modeling: The Roadway as it is

 Building Construction Design: Diversity and Complexity

 When point cloud scanned data is gathered, the difficulty level of reading that data and converting the point cloud scans into 3D models depends upon the building type, its orientation, and density of building components.
-Construction companies face this challenge more often in case of commercial complexes, shopping malls, and hospitality buildings.
+Construction companies face such challenge more than often in case of commercial complexes, shopping malls, and hospitality buildings.

 Point Cloud Conversion: Going down the Road